 This conclusion however was inaccurate on several fronts.
 The reason why buildings such as the Radcliffe Camera (pictured) rarely overheat is because the overall energy balance of the building is strongly influenced by factors such as the relatively small openings and windows on the façade, which permit only slight solar gains within the building, and also because the comparatively low levels of internal activity produce only modest levels of incidental heat gain.
 In addition, and this was not understood until relatively recently, there is a significant physical limitation on the amount of the fabric of the building that can be utilised to absorb heat.

 Nevertheless, properly employed, thermal mass has proven to be a useful tool in low energy design of buildings.
-These pages explain the scientific principles behind how thermal mass works, how to make it work most effectively, and its limitations.
+These pages explain the scientific principles behind thermal mass, how to make it work most effectively, and its limitations.

 Solar gains, equipment use and human activities within buildings generate heat.
-When those parts of the fabric of the building which contain the greatest potential to absorb heat, most commonly, the floors (via the soffit face), and to a lesser degree, the walls (in particular, the upper portion), are exposed, the warm air flows across them and the energy is transferred between the two mediums.
+When those parts of the fabric of the building which contain the greatest potential to absorb heat, most commonly the floors (via the soffit face) and, to a lesser degree, the walls (in particular, the upper portion), are exposed, the warm air flows across them and the energy is transferred between the two media.
 This need to expose the absorbing surfaces usually requires removal of the suspended ceiling, although perforated ceilings can be used.

 This energy transfer can significantly reduce air and radiant surface temperatures.
 These are often combined as the dry resultant temperatures, an indication of the temperature perceived by the occupants.
-At night, cool air is introduced to ventilate the building.
-This flows across surfaces which have absorbed heat during the day, purging the energy, cooling the soffit and thus allowing the process to begin again the following day.
+Most systems which utilise thermal mass are designed so that, at night, cool air is introduced to ventilate the building.
+This flows across surfaces which have absorbed heat during the day, purging the energy, cooling the surface and thus allowing the process to begin again the following day.
+The daily variation in temperature is rarely less than 5°C in the UK, making night cooling a relatively effective way of removing the heat.
+Alternatively, or in addition to night purging, active measures such as mechanical ventilation and water cooling may be used.
 Used effectively, thermal mass reduces internal temperatures and also acts to shift the time of peak temperature.

 Thermal mass can also be used to provide heating in buildings, although this is less common than utilising it for cooling.
 This is achieved by allowing radiant heat from the sun to be absorbed through east, west and south facing windows during daylight hours.
 During the evening the heat is gradually released back into the open spaces, helping to maintain a comfortable temperature and reducing heating requirements.